 an image of someone dealing with a barbiturate addiction

-BARBITURATE ADDICTION AND ABUSE: EFFECTS, WITHDRAWAL, DETOX, AND TREATMENT
+BARBITURATE ADDICTION: EFFECTS, WITHDRAWAL, DETOX, AND TREATMENT

 an image of someone dealing with a barbiturate addiction